 Iranian foods with their ancient roots are among the most delicious foods in the world.
 There are a variety of foods as large as the variety of culture and ethnicities and also as old as its history.
 Bread (called Naan in Persian) is one of the essential parts of Iranian daily meals, particularly for breakfast and dinner.
 There are about forty types of bread made in Iran.
 Rice is the favorite ingredient of Iranian foods for the lunch.
 Most of the popular Iranian cuisines including Chelo Kebob, Fesenjan, and Ghormeh Sabzi could not be served without the rice.
 There are also a variety of cooking methods for the rice.
 Don’t forget to order the popular traditional drink called Doogh with your cuisines especially along with Chelo Kebob.
 Doogh is a mixture of yogurt, water, salt, and some other ingredients.

-Tea (Chai in Persian) is the most preferred drink in Iran and also an important part of Iranian culture.
+Tea (Chai in Persian) is the most preferred drink in Iran and also an important part of Iranian customs.
 Tea is the drink of every moment in the Iranian daily life no matter of happiness or distress.
 Iranians begin their day with the tea in the morning, get a refresh with it in their offices, and get rid of the tiredness of the workday with their family at home.
 So don’t get surprised if they invite you to drink a cup of tea with them!

 Tribal groups: Unity within Diversity

 Diversity in a nation, especially in the developing countries is a beautiful and horrible thing at the same time.
 Beautiful when everything is OK and horrible in critical situations.
 But Iranians left all them behind, and people with different ethnicities and even religions have lived together over the centuries.
 They’ve learned how to respect their different dialect and customs and how to stay allied around their great historic and ancient honors, symbols, and concepts.
 The major ethnicities in Iran are Persian, Azeri, Kurd, Lur, Talysh, and Baloch.
 All of them have different dialect and beautiful cultures.
-This diversity makes traveling across Iran very attractive even for domestic travelers as there are infinite cultural beauties to see and learn about in their country.
+This diversity makes traveling to Iran very attractive even for domestic travelers as there are infinite cultural beauties to see and learn about in their country.

 Do you know something interesting about Nowruz, Chaharshanbeh Suri, Yalda night, or other Persian customs that we didn’t mention?
 Feel free to leave us a comment!